 The pizza that gets talked about most in Chicago—at least by hotel concierges—might be deep dish, but most native Chicagoans actually opt for tavern-style pizza, such as the pies at Vito & Nick’s.
 It’s characterized by a thin, almost cake-y crust, topped with sausage and cheese and cut into a criss-cross square pattern, known locally as the “party cut.”
 It’s not far off from the St. Louis-style of pizza, which employs a local brand of cheese called Provel, a tangy and gooey blend of Swiss, white cheddar, and provolone.
 Frank And Helen’s just might be the city’s standard bearer.

 Some would just say Detroit-style pizza is Sicilian, with its thick, crunchy-bottomed square slices.
-TV Club editor and Michigander Erik Adams confirms that Buddy’s is the apotheosis of Detroit pizza.
+The A.V.
+Club TV editor and Michigander Erik Adams confirms that Buddy’s is the apotheosis of Detroit pizza.
 He adds, “The key to Buddy’s is the Wisconsin brick cheese, which gives the pie a distinct yellow-orange hue, and piles up on the edges in a crispy, buttery rim.”

 Then there are those regions whose pizzas that hardly even constitute a distinct style.
 We’ve never tried Ohio Valley-style pizza, but according to the blog Mine Road (via Serious Eats), the crust is focaccia and the cheese isn’t melted all the way.
-Lucky Peach also notes there is a pizza specific to the city of Buffalo—which is disappointingly not about spicy wing sauce, but rather pepperoni that curls under the broiler into grease-containing cups.
+The Daily Beast also notes there is a pizza specific to the city of Buffalo—which is disappointingly not about spicy wing sauce, but rather pepperoni that curls under the broiler into grease-containing cups.

 With California-style pizza, popularized by Wolfgang Puck and perpetuated by California Pizza Kitchen, it’s actually more of a lifestyle.
 Here, the toppings are the star attraction, and—in typical Hollywood form—they can seem twee and ostentatious.
 Pears and gorgonzola.
 Thai chicken with peanut sauce.
 Goat cheese and duck sausage.
 Some of these may be delicious, but so is a Philly cheesesteak, if our definition of a pizza is hot meat on bread.
 That said, the biggest contribution California brings to our pizza culture is the combination of barbecue sauce and chicken as a topping.